Chapter 21: Phase 1 - SaaS Foundation

 Webhook: product updatedPriority recalculated if type or tags changed

-Webhook: app uninstalledAll store data deleted after grace period
+Webhook: app uninstalledAll tenant data deleted after grace period

 GDPR: customers/data_requestReturns 200 with “no PII” message